-Note 2: An athlete may opt to play at an older age level but may
+Note 2: An athlete may opt to play at an older age level but may play in only one event.

 A. Hosting of the provincial championship will be set on a rotating basis through the establishment of six regional hosting zones.